2025 Summer Schedule

 Monday, Wednesday, & Friday 6:30am Morning Zazen – 40 minute period of zazen followed by a short service.
 In person and online see www.allbeingszen.org home page to sign in

-Thursday April 24, 2025 7- 8:15pm Evening Zazen – Evening Service with one period of Zazen and one interval of 5 minute kinhin (slow walking) followed by Dharma Talk.
+Thursday May 29, 2025 7- 8:15pm Evening Zazen – Evening Service with one period of Zazen and one interval of 5 minute kinhin (slow walking).
+Dharma Talk by our Guiding Teacher Inryū Sensei.
+We will close with Chanting the Refuges .
 In person and online – visit www.allbeingszen.org home page to sign in.

 ***ABZS Affinity Groups ***